860 Second St

 26 November: The Sex Pistols release first single, “Anarchy in the UK” b/w “I Wanna be Me”

-26 November: San Francisco: Thanksgiving: The Band play for the last time, at Winterland Ballroom, memorialized as The Last Waltz
+26 November: San Francisco: Thanksgiving: The Band play for the last time, at Winterland Ballroom, memorialized in the film The Last Waltz

 6 December: The Sex Pistols launch their “Anarchy in the UK Tour,” backed by The Damned, Johnny Thunder’s Heartbreakers and The Clash.
 The Tour kicks off at Leeds Polytechnic after numerous earlier venues cancel